How Long Does Subutex Stay in Your System?

-Subutex is DEA approved for use in opiate/opioid addiction treatment; it is listed as a Schedule III controlled substance and is usually used under a doctor’s direct supervision.
-Subutex is also indicated for the treatment of opiate/opioid dependence and works best when used as a part of a structured treatment program which includes counseling, psychotherapy, behavioral and educational sessions and a good support system.
-How does it work?
+Subutex is DEA approved for use in opiate/opioid addiction treatment, it is listed as a Schedule III controlled substance and is usually used under a doctor’s direct supervision.
+Subutex is also indicated for the treatment of drug dependence and works best when used as a part of a structured treatment program which includes counseling, psychotherapy, behavioral and educational sessions and a good support system.

 Basically, the main ingredient in Subutex (buprenorphine) is an opioid partial agonist-antagonist and works by binding to receptors in the brain and the nervous system.
 In this way, it helps prevent withdrawal effects from harder drugs like heroin or morphine.
 Additionally, Subutex helps cuts cravings for stronger drugs.
 Another way to think of it is that buprenorphine works as a “substitute drug” for opioids, but the withdrawal from Subutex is far less intense than the symptoms opioid drugs produce when discontinued.

 Effects on the brain

 No, Subutex does not cause euphoria.
 Instead, Subutex works as both a partial opioid receptor agonist and antagonist.
 It competes with other opioids like morphine and heroin for the µ receptors of the central nervous system.
 In this way, it can interfere with the effects of these stronger drugs.
 Still, Subutex is only a partial agonist and has a ceiling effect.
 The ceiling effects makes Subutex less likely to be abused, since after a person takes about 30 mg of the drug, taking more doesn’t have any euphoria-enhancing or pleasurable effects.

 Why do doctors drug test for prescription use?

 In most cases doctors usually drug test for Subutex use for these 3 simple reasons: